Can I get a copy of my Rates notice?

-Properties in the Burdekin are rated yearly and charges are based on property value and the services provided, i.e. garbage, sewerage, water etc. The rating year is calculated from July 1 to June 30 the following year.
+Properties in the Burdekin are rated yearly and rates are based on land value and the services provided, i.e. garbage, sewerage, water etc. The rating year is calculated from July 1 to June 30 the following year.

 Council usually adopts its rates and charges by June 30 at the Annual Budget Meeting.
 Once adopted, rate notices will follow soon afterwards with the due date for payment being 30 days after issue.

 Is there any way of knowing what your rates and charges will be before receiving your rate notice?

 Once Council adopts its yearly Budget, details of rates and charges are made available on Council’s website for the public to view.